Lets Start From The Beginning… Lips

 Lip Wrinkles – Looking at the Cause

-Lines above our lips – lip wrinkles – occur slowly over time and are best treated early to avoid long term permanent damage to the lip area.
-While aptly named “smoker’s lines,” they are not just caused by smoking, although smokers are likely to see them sooner and have deeper wrinkles that are much harder to treat.
+Lines above our lips – wrinkles – occur slowly over time and are best treated early to avoid long term permanent damage to this area.
+While aptly named “smoker’s lines,” they are not just caused by smoking.
+Although smokers are likely to see them sooner and have deeper wrinkles that are much harder to treat.
 Lip wrinkles are caused by the same action as other wrinkles in our skin: repetitive movements breaking collagen and elastin fibres.
-These movements weaken the skin’s ability to maintain its shape and results in wrinkles where we most commonly stretch our skin.
-Unfortunately, we need to use our lips constantly, so unless you smoke, are constantly kissing, pouting or drinking from straws there is not a lot you can do to stop them besides staying healthy and using great general skin care.
+These movements weaken the skin’s ability to maintain its shape.
+Resulting in wrinkles where we most commonly stretch our skin.
+Unfortunately, we need to use our lips constantly.
+So unless you smoke, are constantly kissing, pouting or drinking from straws there is not a lot you can do to stop them besides staying healthy and using great general skin care.

 Pigmentation and Age Spots